VarshaAjith1110/command-line-arguments-to-count-word/README.md

 Anaconda - Python 3.7
 ## ALGORITHM:
 ### Step 1:
+Create a text file in a specific loaction of interest.
 ### Step 2:
+  On the same location as the text file, create a python program file
 ### Step 3:
+In python Program, import sys and open a text file with argument "sys.argv[1]"
 ### Step 4:
+using read() and split(), split the lines in the file into a sequence of words.

 ### Step 5:
+using len() count the number of words in the text file.

 ### Step 6:
+In command prompt, initiate python followed by program name and text file name to get the output.

 ## PROGRAM:
+#name:Varsha Ajith
+#ref no:21500246

+import sys
+count=0
+with open(sys.argv[1],'r') as f:
+    for line in f:
+        word = line.split()
+        count += len(word)
+print("Word Count in File = ",count)

 ### OUTPUT: